Your Guide to Office Lighting Best Practice

 According to the Illuminating Engineering Society of North America, a 30-50 foot-candle (fc) range is suitable for general office lighting.
 ‘Foot-candle’ is a unit of lighting which measures the intensity of light in relation to its source.
 The Society recommends a 30-50 fc range, on average most workspaces are lit to 60 fc which means the light is much brighter than it should be.
 Over illumination can cause team members to suffer from headaches and migraines, anxiety and fatigue.

 Getting the balance of light right, including natural light from windows, can have a major impact on a person’s health.
 A study by North Western University revealed that, “Office workers with more light exposure at the office had longer sleep duration, better sleep quality, more physical activity and better quality of life compared to office workers with less light exposure in the workplace.”

 This light doesn’t have to come from natural light from windows (although this is preferable) there are light bulbs available, such as the Full Spectrum 5ft 58w 172 Activa Tube, which replicate natural daylight.
 Fitting these in your office will give your team the optimum level of ‘natural’ light.

 - Measure the level of light in your office to check you have the correct foot candle level in each area.
 To do this you will need to invest in a light meter which measures the level of visible light, light meters can be expensive but you should be able to pick up a basic meter (which is all you’ll need) for around £50.
-You can see which light level is recommended for which area of your office with this handy table.

 - Invest in task lighting (table or overhead lamps) and new light bulbs to get the levels of light right in your office.